brianglass/anastasis/files/4_january.md

 Ode 9.
 Irmos.

-Â‘Having first tasted delight on the MasterÂ’s welcome and his immortal table in the poor Cave, now let us run to Jordan to see the strange mystery, host to the splendour from aboveÂ’.
+‘Having first tasted delight on the Master’s welcome and his immortal table in the poor Cave, now let us run to Jordan to see the strange mystery, host to the splendour from above’.

 Leave Bethlehem for the country of Jordan, you who delight in wonders, and there you will see deeds mystically accomplished, and Christ advancing for Baptism; for he has taken flesh to refashion Adam.